katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V4-INTERFACES.md

   Console.Write("Population for dogs is " + dogPopulation + " in " + country + "\n");
 ```
 * Display dog habitat in the console.
+* Create a wolf class that implements ICanine
+* Create an instance of the wolf class
+* Display the properties of wolf on the console
+* Create a dingo class that implements ICanine
+* Create an instance of the dingo class
+* Display the properties of dingo on the console.
 *Please note, you will type all of the above code into csharppad.com even though it would typically go into different files when using Visual Studio.*